Zenmo/Holon-webapp/README.md

 backend: localhost:8000
 ```

 For the frontend Prettier and EsLint is used.
-Make sure you installed there extenstions in your VSCode.
+Make sure you installed these extenstions in your VSCode.

 ```
 Name: ESLint